Jakob Michelsen: Sweden

 On 30 November 2016, he agreed terms with Swedish side Hammarby, signing a three-year deal, and effectively joined his new club on 1 January 2017.
 Hammarby had a promising first half of the 2017 Allsvenskan season, claiming the 6th place in the table after 12 games.
 During the spring, Hammarby also won both fixtures against fierce rivals AIK (2–1) and Djurgården (3–1).
 In the second half of the campaign, Hammarby struggled to produce any sort of challenge in the league, and subsequently dropped of in the table.
 Both manager Jacob Michelsen and several of the players suffered criticism from supporters and pundits as the club eventually finished 9th in Allsvenskan.

 On 4 January 2018, the board and director of football Jesper Jansson, announced that Hammarby had sacked Michelsen, citing differences regarding the view on transfers and playing style, as well as a disappointing development of the team and its results.

 Norway

 On 9 January 2022, Michelsen was appointed manager of Norwegian Eliteserien club HamKam.

+Women's National Team

+On 4 June 2025, the Danish Football Association presented Michelsen as the new manager for the Denmark women's national team.
+Michelsen will assume the role on 1 August 2025, following Denmark's participation in the UEFA Women's Euro 2025.